wizardkids/railfence/readme.md

 To encrypt a plaintext message:</br>
 $ `python railfence.py -r 3 -e "WEAREDISCOVEREDFLEEATONCE"`

 This will create a file `encrypted_message.json` containing the encrypted message and the number of rails used.
+Note that this example is equivalent to:

+$ `python railfence.py "WEAREDISCOVEREDFLEEATONCE"`

+since a message by itself (no options) will automatically encrypt over 3 rails.

 To decrypt an encrypted message:</br>
-$ `python railfence.py -d`
+$ `python railfence.py -d` or `python railfence.py`

-This will read the `encrypted_message.json` file and decrypt the message using the stored number of rails, creating a `decrypted_message.json` file with the original plaintext.
+Either one will read `encrypted_message.json` and decrypt the message using the stored number of rails, creating a `decrypted_message.json` file with the original plaintext.

 If only a message is provided on the command line, it will be encrypted.
 If there is no message and no options, `encrypted_message.txt` will be decrypted.